joel95yohannan/Online-Bookstore/README.md

 <h2><b>Online Bookstore</b></h2>

 An E-Commerce Web Application.
 The goal of this project is to bring knowledge about E-commerce and how an interactive/user friendly Ecommerce web application can be designed from scratch using client-side languages, such HTML and CSS, combined with Java, JSP, Java Servlet and the MVC technology.
+The Servlet files(see src/java/servlet folder) behave as the controller communicating information between the View aka the JSP files(see /web folder) and Model aka the files conneceting the MySql database(see src/java/model).
 SQL is used in the backend to build the database and GlassFish is used as the application server.

 <h2><b>Description</b></h2>
 - The three types of accesses available are: Visitor, User and Admin.<br>